nrwl/nx/docs/shared/packages/linter/dependency-checks.md

 ## Usage

+Library generators from `@nx` packages will configure this rule automatically when you opt-in for bundler/build setup.

+### Manual setup

-You can use the `dependency-checks` rule by adding it to your ESLint rules configuration:
+To set it up manually for existing libraries, you need to add the `dependency-checks` rule to your project's ESLint configuration:

 ```jsonc {% fileName=".eslintrc.json" %}
 {